nrwl/nx-apollo-angular-example/README.md

 To create the described libraries, we run these commands:

-`nx generate @nrwl/angular:library data-access --style css`
+`ng generate @nrwl/angular:library data-access --style css`

-`nx generate @nrwl/angular:library feature-sets --style css`
+`ng generate @nrwl/angular:library feature-sets --style css`

 ## Setup Angular Code Generation
 We’ll take advantage of a tool called GraphQL Code Generator to make development of our data-access library a little faster.
 As always, first we install dependencies: